sds9/butter/README.md

 - 📊 Built-in coverage reporting
 - 🎯 Modern assertion library
 - 🔧 TypeScript support out of the box
+- 🚀 **Auto-run on startup** - Tests run automatically when you open VS Code
+- 🔍 **Auto-run on save** - Tests re-run whenever you save files
+- 🐛 **Debug support** - Set breakpoints and debug tests directly in VS Code

 ## 📝 Example Usage